RushoBinnabi/AwkInterpreter/README.md

 # Awk-Interpreter

-This awk interpreter implements AWK using Java.
+This project implements an AWK interpreter using Java.